Sen. John McCain diagnosed with brain cancer

 Related: Colleagues, Admirers Express Support After McCain Diagnosis

-President Donald Trump expressed his well-wishes in a statement.
-"Senator John McCain has always been a fighter," Trump said.
+President Donald Trump said his thoughts and prayers were with McCain and his family.
+"Senator John McCain has always been a fighter," Trump said in a statement.
 "Melania and I send our thoughts and prayers to Senator McCain, Cindy, and their entire family.
 Get well soon."

 McCain, chairman of the Senate Armed Services Committee, is regarded as a tell-it-like-he-sees-it voice open to crossing the aisle to reach bipartisan agreement.

-McCain, a former Navy pilot, was shot down during the Vietnam War and was held as a prisoner of war from October 1967 until March 1973 by the North Vietnamese.
+McCain during the Vietnam War was shot down and was held as a prisoner of war by the North Vietnamese from October 1967 until March 1973.
 McCain's captors tortured him and held him in solitary confinement.
 Still, he declined an offer of early release until those who had been at the prison longer than he were let go.

 McCain has a history of melanoma, an aggressive form of skin cancer.